-Our Transported After School Outdoors Program (TAO) offers outdoor adventure and learning throughout the year.
+Our Transported After School Outdoors Program (TAO) offers outdoor adventure and craft skills throughout the year.

 After School Outdoors

 Kids need to be outdoors everyday, and after school is the perfect time.
-Our goal is to be outdoors as often as possible while also making accommodations for the weather with engaging indoor activities.
-Through fall, winter, and spring our expert instructors are their mentors with our activities divided into our Four Guilds.
+Our goal is to be in nature as often as possible while also giving the option of archery, hands-on craft skills and more at the Trackers Clubhouse.
+Through fall, winter, and spring Trackers instructors are their mentors with activities from our Four Guilds.

 Rangers Guild Stealth, Archery, and Wilderness Survival

 See below for a list of other possible activities.